gao-lab/VCNN/code/readme.md

 ## (1) Theoretical scoring

+Code for this section is in sorted_explain.py file.
+Using "ipython sorted_explain.py [parameter]" to regenerate the result.

-Using function: "run_preal_plot"  to generate the theoretical score.
+Set [parameter] as "run_preal_plot"  to generate the theoretical score.

-Using function: " run_draw_detail_CNN_kerLen" to draw average AUCs for different kernel lengths and data sets.
+Set [parameter] as " draw_detail_CNN_kerLen" to draw average AUCs for different kernel lengths and data sets.

-Using class "visu_detail_AvePreal" to further visualize the p_real.
-The result will saved in
+Set [parameter] as  "visu_detail_AvePreal" to further visualize the p_real.

 ### requirement: